Medium

 Doug Burgum took office as the 33rd governor of North Dakota on Dec.
 15, 2016.
 Doug brings a business leader’s approach to diversifying the economy, creating 21st century jobs, and revitalizing our main streets.

-Today, North Dakota has the nation’s fifth-highest GDP per capita, ranks second in energy production per capita and boasts one of the lowest unemployment rates in the nation.
+Today, North Dakota has the nation’s third-highest GDP per capita, ranks second in energy production per capita and boasts one of the lowest unemployment rates in the nation.

 Under Gov. Burgum’s leadership, North Dakota has led the nation in innovation, creating a boom across the energy, agriculture, and technology sectors.
 His efforts to drive engagement with the five tribal nations with whom North Dakota shares geography have greatly improved state-tribal relationships through collaboration and addressing challenges and opportunities with understanding and mutual respect.

-Gov. Burgum has championed significant tax relief for the citizens of North Dakota during every legislative session, and is leading the charge to shrink North Dakota’s income tax to the lowest flat rate in the nation.
+Gov. Burgum has championed significant tax relief for the citizens of North Dakota during every legislative session and helped lead the charge to pass the largest income tax relief package in state history in 2023.

 He has been a leader in transforming education and equipping students with the essential skills for life and learning, preparing graduates for a choice-ready future in college, career or the military.
 He stands with those in recovery and, with First Lady Kathryn Burgum, is pushing a positive movement to eliminate the shame and stigma of the disease of addiction and support behavioral health, mental health and addiction by focusing on the foundations of well-being.